 Within the framework of European programmes, decisive action is taken against irregularities and fraud.
 Project applicants are informed of this in detail both via the bodies involved and by means of documents made available to them (such as this handbook).
-Every year, a fraud risk assessment is carried out for the entire programme in order to detect possible cases of fraud or irregularities at an early stage.
+Every two years, a fraud risk assessment is carried out for the entire programme in order to detect possible cases of fraud or irregularities at an early stage.
 The MA reports on this to the European Commission.

-10.1.
-Reporting cases of fraud
+3.2.1.
+Reporting cases of irregularities or fraud to the programme (whistleblowing)